Azure AD activity logs in Azure Monitor

 Storage size for activity logs

 Every audit log event uses about 2 KB of data storage.
+Sign in event logs are about 4 KB of data storage.
 For a tenant with 100,000 users, which would incur about 1.5 million events per day, you would need about 3 GB of data storage per day.
 Because writes occur in approximately five-minute batches, you can anticipate approximately 9,000 write operations per month.